Marquette in Madison in Dane County, Wisconsin — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in this topic list: Industry & Commerce.
 In addition, it is included in the Wisconsin, Madison Landmarks Commission series list.
 A significant historical date for this entry is October 15, 1789.

 Location.
 43° 4.711′ N, 89° 22.508′ W. Marker is in Madison, Wisconsin, in Dane County.
 It is in Marquette.
-Marker is at the intersection of South Blount Street and Railroad Street, on the left when traveling south on South Blount Street.
+It is at the intersection of South Blount Street and Railroad Street, on the left when traveling south on South Blount Street.
 Touch for map.
 Marker is at or near this postal address: 100 South Blount Street, Madison WI 53703, United States of America.
 Touch for directions.

 Regarding Madison Gas & Electric Company Powerhouse.
 According to the Madison Landmarks Commission, "The MG&E Powerhouse is a sprawling complex built in several phases from 1902 until 1988.
 Only the earliest sections, built in 1902 and 1915, exhibit Neo-Classical styling.
 Later additions are astylistic.
 The site where the powerhouse stands today was the site of the first gas company in the city, and the second in the state, organized in 1855.
 The MG&E powerhouse continues to function, in an excellent state of preservation and working condition, into the twenty-first century."

-Photographed By William J. Toman, December 1, 2011
+Photographed by William J. Toman, December 1, 2011

 2. Madison Gas & Electric Company Powerhouse Marker